framely/community/docs/guide/README.md

 This guide will walk you through the process of creating the simple chatbot that was introduced in the previous guide.

 #### [Reuse a full-stack component](use-hours.md)
 Importing a module is another way to reuse existing work on OpenCUI.
 Modules are reusable conversational components based on their service interface.
 A full stack component is a module paired with a compatible provider.
-This guide will show you how to add functionality to your chatbot by reusing a full-stack module.
+This guide will show you how to add functionality to your chatbot by reusing a full-stack component.

 #### [Build a full-stack component](build-service.md)
 This guide will show you how to develop the module and provider that were introduced in the previous guide.